fixm-ccb/fixm-user-manual-4.3.0-testing/docs/how-to-create-application/create-templates.md

 ## Create an Overall Template Container

-The steps for creating this package are largely identical to those outlined in [Create an Application Package](#create-an-application-package) above.
+The steps for creating this package are largely identical to those outlined in [Create an Application Package](/how-to-create-application/create-an-application-package).
 Key differences are noted below.

 1. Begin by right clicking on your Application package and choose “Add